teracyhq/blog/source/_posts/2016-09-22-how-to-develop-angular-2-applications-easily-with-docker-and-angular-cli.markdown

 getting started article from the Angular 2 official documentation.
 That's the reason why [angular-cli](https://cli.angular.io/) is created to ease the pain. `angular-cli` is a great CLI tool, however, it takes a lot of time to get it working by installing nodejs and `angular-cli`.
-Luckily, we create [docker-angular-cli](https://github.com/teracyhq/docker-angular-cli) project to build a Docker image so that anyone could use it right away for any Angular 2 projects without the hassle of installing nodejs and `angular-cli`.
+Luckily, we've created [docker-angular-cli](https://github.com/teracyhq/docker-angular-cli) project to build a Docker image so that anyone could use it right away for any Angular 2 projects without the hassle of installing nodejs and `angular-cli`.
 This guide will help you get started in the most easily and convenient way.
-It's assumed that you don't need master Docker but only require that Docker is installed on your machine and you could follow the instructions below.
+It's assumed that you don't need to master Docker but only require that Docker is installed on your machine and you could follow the instructions below.

 <!-- more -->